uwacyber/cits1003/cits1003-labs/lab-1-cryptography.md

 1. Salting involves replacing characters in the original data with random numbers. &#x20;
 2. Salting is only effective when the same salt string is used for all data points. &#x20;
-3. Hashing with salting ensures that the original data can be easily reconstructed. &#x20;
+3. Hashing with salting ensures that the original data can be easily recovered. &#x20;
 4. Salting is recommended to be different for each data point for enhanced protection.&#x20;